 Live streaming is nothing new.
 The sports industry has been using it for decades.
-The Superbowl XLIV is the perfect example of how a live stream can get literally millions of viewers hooked at the same time.
+The Superbowl XLIV is the perfect example of how a live stream can get millions of viewers hooked at the same time.
 The match between the New England Patriots and the Seattle Seahawks reached an audience of 114.4 million viewers.

 Although sports events are the most common when it comes to live-streaming, many other industries and companies also use this medium to engage with viewers.
 One company that leverages very well the power of this media is NASA.
 Its live stream of the joint NASA-SpaceX Demo-2 launch broadcast had an astonishing 10.3 million concurrent viewers.
 But NASA does not live stream only big events.
-It actually has a daily stream schedule where you can check out images from space in real time or learn how people work in the ISS.
+It has a daily stream schedule where you can check out images from space in real time or learn how people work in the ISS.

 But we are not here to talk about multi-million dollar productions.
 These are just examples of how engaging a live stream can be if done right.

-Whether you are planning an internal event in your company or a public conference, live stream has many advantages.
+Whether you are planning an internal event in your company or a public conference, a live stream has many advantages.
 In this article, we will talk about 13 reasons why (pun intended) you should live stream your next event.

 Reach a wider audience